 Dexter knew that there was something dismal about this northern spring, just as he knew there was something gorgeous about the fall.
 Fall made him clench his hands and tremble and repeat idiotic sentences to himself and make brisk abrupt gestures of command to imaginary audiences and armies.
 October filled him with hope which November raised to a sort of ecstatic triumph, and in this mood the fleeting brilliant impressions of the summer at Lake Erminie were ready grist to his mill.
 He became golf champion and defeated Mr. T. A. Hedrick in a marvelous match played over a hundred times in the fairways of his imagination, a match each detail of which he changed about untiringly—sometimes winning with almost laughable ease, sometimes coming up magnificently from behind.
 Again, stepping from a Pierce-Arrow automobile, like Mr. Mortimer Jones, he strolled frigidly into the lounge of the Erminie Golf Club—or perhaps surrounded by an admiring crowd, he gave an exhibition of fancy diving from the springboard of the Erminie Club raft.
 Among those most impressed was Mr. Mortimer Jones.

-And one day it came to pass that Mr. Jones, himself and not his ghost, came up to Dexter, almost with tears in his eyes and said that Dexter was the best caddy in the club and wouldn’t he decide not to quit if Mr. Jones made it worth his while, because every other caddie in the club lost one ball a hole for him—regularly—
+And one day it came to pass that Mr. Jones, himself and not his ghost, came up to Dexter, almost with tears in his eyes and .said that Dexter was the best caddie in the club and wouldn’t he decide not to quit if Mr. Jones made it worth his while, because every other caddie in the club lost one ball a hole for him—regularly—

 “I decided I was too old.”

-“The best caddy I ever saw,” shouted Mr. Mortimer Jones over a drink that afternoon, “Never lost a ball!
+"The best caddie I ever saw,” shouted Mr. Mortimer Jones over a drink that afternoon.
+"Never lost a ball!
 Willing!
 Intelligent!
 Quiet!
 Honest!
-Grateful!--”
+Grateful!—”

-She had come eagerly out on to the course at nine o’clock with a white linen nurse and five small new golf sticks in a white canvas bag which the nurse was carrying.
-When Dexter first saw her she was standing by the caddy house, rather ill-at-ease and trying to conceal the fact by engaging her nurse in an obviously unnatural conversation illumined by startling and irrevelant smiles from herself.
+She had come eagerly out onto the course at nine o’clock with a white linen nurse and five small new golf sticks in a white canvas bag which the nurse was carrying.
+When Dexter first saw her she was standing by the caddie house, rather ill at ease and trying to conceal the fact by engaging her nurse in an obviously unnatural conversation illumined by startling and irrelevant smiles from herself.

 "Well, it’s certainly a nice day, Hilda,” Dexter heard her say, then she drew down the corners of her mouth, smiled and glanced furtively around, her eyes in transit falling for an instant on Dexter.